Eugene Reising: Biography

 In 1911, Reising served in Company A of the Connecticut National Guard, winning a championship in expert riflemanship and giving demonstrations of the rapid reloading of semi-automatic pistols.
-In the same year he demonstrated a 9.8-mm version of the Colt pistol which was adopted as the M1911 to authorities of three Balkan countries, but two years later he was fired from the company for using a Luger pistol at a target shooting competition.
+In the same year, he demonstrated a 9.8-mm version of the Colt pistol, which was adopted as the M1911 by authorities in three Balkan countries, but two years later, he was fired from the company for using a Luger pistol at a target shooting competition.

-In October 1925, Reising was indicted for violating the Sullivan Act after supplying pistols and Maxim Silencers to a member of the Cowboy Tessler gang, a group who were captured after a string of robberies and a gun battle with police in New York.
-He pled guilty to unlawful possession of firearms and was sentenced to fifteen months' imprisonment on Welfare Island.
+In October 1925, Reising was indicted for violating the Sullivan Act after supplying pistols and Maxim Silencers to a member of the Cowboy Tessler gang, a group that was captured after a string of robberies and a gun battle with police in New York.
+He pleaded guilty to unlawful possession of firearms and was sentenced to fifteen months' imprisonment on Welfare Island.

 In 1938, Reising began work on a new submachine gun.
 He submitted his design to Harrington and Richardson, and in March 1941, they started manufacturing it as the Model 50.
 Approximately 100,000 of these were made, and many were used in World War II.

 His wife, Frances Rose Reising, died in Hartford on April 26, 1947.
 He remarried, to Alice V. Fohlin.

-Eugene Reising died in Worcester, Massachusetts on February 20, 1967.
+Eugene Reising died in Worcester, Massachusetts, on February 20, 1967.